 We all have different preferences about where to run.
 Some like the fresh air outside, the wind in your face, and the changing scenery.

-And some like to just watch their favorite show while sweating on the gym’s treadmill.
+Others prefer watching their favorite show while sweating on the gym’s treadmill.
 Whether it’s on a forest trail, roads, or a specific running track – all these surfaces require a different type of shoe.

 2. Your foot type